Thoughts of a Predicate Felon

 Thoughts of a Predicate Felon is the debut studio album by American rapper Tony Yayo.
-It was originally scheduled to be released on June 28 2005 then was pushed back to July 12 2005 but it ended up being released on August 30, 2005, through G-Unit Records and Interscope Records.
-Recording sessions took place at Sound One, at Integrated Studios, Sony Music Studios, G Unit Studios, Sound On Sound and Right Track Recording in New York, at 54 Sound in Detroit, at Encore Studios in Los Angeles and at Joi Studios in Atlanta.
+It was originally scheduled to be released on June 28, 2005, then was pushed back to July 12, 2005, but it ended up being released on August 30, 2005, through G-Unit Records and Interscope Records.
+Recording sessions took place at Sound One, at Integrated Studios, Sony Music Studios, G Unit Studios, Sound on Sound and Right Track Recording in New York, at 54 Sound in Detroit, at Encore Studios in Los Angeles and at Joi Studios in Atlanta.
 Production was handled by Focus..., Eminem, Black Jeruz, DJ Khalil, Domingo, Havoc, J. R. Rotem, LT Moe, Megahertz, Punch, Ron Browz, Sam Sneed, Sebb, Studio 44, and Sha Money XL, who also served as co-executive producer.
 It features guest appearances from fellow G-Unit members 50 Cent, who also served as executive producer, Lloyd Banks, Young Buck, Olivia and Spider Loc, as well as Eminem, Obie Trice, Jagged Edge, Joe and Kokane.

-In the United States, the album debuted at number two on both the Billboard 200 and the Top R&B/Hip-Hop Albums charts with 215,000 copies sold in its first week.
-The album would sell over one million copies being Tony Yayo only solo album with G-Unit records.

 The album produced three singles, "So Seductive", "Curious", and "I Know You Don't Love Me", and one promotional single "Drama Setter", as well as three music videos for "So Seductive", "Curious"/"Pimpin'" and "I Know You Don't Love Me" starring G-Unit.